nginxinc/ansible-role-nginx/README.md

 - This role is developed and tested with [maintained](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html) versions of Ansible core and Python.

   ***Note:** Ansible `2.18` does no longer support the `yum` module and as such, is not supported by this role until Amazon Linux 2 reaches EoL.*
+- Instructions on how to install Ansible core can be found in the [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#upgrading-ansible-from-version-2-9-and-older-to-version-2-10-or-later) docs.
 - When using Ansible core, you will also need to install the following Ansible collections:

   ```yaml